BrendowLincoln/College/README.md

 # College
-A repository created to store my college assignment.
+A repository created to store my college assignments.